WarStalkeR/FFU-BR/README.md

 beeps) about power usage.
 If set to `0`, no notification will be given at any time.
 **ShowEachO2Battery** - Defines whether to show average percentage across all O2/Batteries or calculate each O2/Battery independently and summarize their percentages.
 Affects how soon notifications will begin.
-**StrictInvSorting** - Defines if game will be using custom, order-based inventory sorting that enforces strict UI rendering order.
+**StrictInvSorting** - Defines if game will be using custom, order-based inventory windows sorting that enforces strict UI rendering order.
 Relevant if slots have `sOrder` parameter set.
 Defaults to `nDepth` otherwise.

 ## Quality Settings